This is an archived version of our General Approach to recommending charities, which was used prior to 2016.

 At the start of the recommendation process, we set a target number of groups to investigate in this round, based on our available resources.
 We select organizations for this round from those considered in the previous round and in previous recommendation cycles, using the following guides:

 - Focus area.
 The area a charity focuses on has a high expected impact on their cost-efficiency with respect to ACE’s primary metrics of lives spared per dollar spent and suffering averted per dollar spent.
-Accordingly, this is usually the main factor we use in deciding whether or not to include an organization in our round of exploratory reviews.
+Accordingly, this is usually the main factor we use in deciding whether or not to include an organization in our round of shallow reviews.
 We prioritize reviewing groups working in areas where large numbers of animals are involved and which receive relatively little attention and funding.
 In practice, this means that we review many groups which focus on helping farmed animals, because there are so many farmed animals compared to other groups of animals that animal charities typically focus on.
 We also see charities that focus on anti-speciesism generally as potentially very effective, though in practice such charities often have a large focus on helping farmed animals for reasons similar to our own.
 Finally, we are interested in reviewing charities which focus on reducing animal suffering in the wild, but have found few such organizations (as opposed to charities focused on species or habitat preservation, which are plentiful but often focus on specific species at the expense of others, or on caring for individual animals in rehabilitation centers).

 - Methods.
 The general methods a charity uses also have a significant impact on its cost-effectiveness.
 In particular, organizations which rescue, rehabilitate, or provide sanctuary for individual animals are likely to spend much more per animal helped than organizations which focus on creating widespread change through more leveraged means.
 Accordingly, we prioritize reviewing groups which focus on creating change through institutions such as governments and corporations, public outreach, and technological advancement.
 We are less likely to review groups which devote a large proportion of their resources to caring for individual animals, which is relatively costly compared to educational efforts even when done as efficiently as possible.